wildfly/wildfly-http-client/README.md

 Contributions
 -------------

-All new features and enhancements should be submitted to master branch only.
+All new features and enhancements should be submitted against main branch only.